StructuralNeurobiologyLab/SyConn/docs/contact_site_extraction.md

                            qsub_pe=my_qsub_pe)

 The second step used the hdf5 chunk dataset and generates a segmentation dataset with the results.
+This step is currently quite expensive computationally and could be sped-up with cython.

     from syconn.extraction import cs_extraction_steps as ces
     ces.extract_agg_contact_sites(cset, working_dir,